Judge blocks Texas law that gives police broad powers to arrest migrants who illegally enter US

 Ezra, who was appointed by former President Ronald Reagan, said he feared the United States could become a confederation of states enforcing their own immigration laws.
 “That is the same thing the Civil War said you can’t do," Ezra told the attorneys.

-Civil rights groups, who also sued the state, have argued the law could lead to civil rights violations and racial profiling.
+Civil rights groups, which also sued the state, have argued the law could lead to civil rights violations and racial profiling.

 Republicans who back the law have said it would not target immigrants already living in the U.S. because of the two-year statute of limitations on the illegal entry charge and would be enforced only along the state’s border with Mexico.